znxftw/dota2-draft/README.md

 - Execute the above lines with Shift + Enter
 - Recomment them after they have been installed
 - Run each section one by one afterwards with Shift + Enter

+## 3. Results

+Using 2 layers in our Neural Network of 100 neurons each, we were able to achieve ~65% accuracy in our data with 100 epochs of training